survivejs/webpack-book/manuscript/loading/01_loader_definitions.md

 * `LoaderOptionsPlugin` exists for legacy purposes and allows you to get around the strict configuration schema of webpack 2 to work with older plugins and loaders.

 In the next chapter, you learn to load images using webpack.

-T> If you want to examine loaders in isolation and understand how they work better, see the *Extending with Loaders* chapter.